Birkat Hamazon: Mayim Acharonim

+In the early modern era (1563-1780), Birkat Hamazon was used the title for a book that included a wider variety of prayers that are not part of the daily prayer routine, such as the wedding ceremony and eruv tavshilin, in addition to Birkat Hamazon and kiddush and zemirot.

 Traditions

 The Talmud relates that at the time of the Resurrection of the Dead, a special feast will take place.
 Abraham, Isaac, Jacob, Moses and Joshua will all claim unworthiness to lead the grace and the Cup of Blessing will pass to King David, who will accept the honour.

 Origin

 The giving of thanks for the food received dates back to the first Jewish Patriarch, Abraham.
 A Midrash says that his tent for hospitality had openings on all four sides.
-He invited guests bless the Heavenly source of the food.
-If they refused, he told them that he would have to pay 10 gold coins for bread, ten for wine and ten for hospitality.
+He invited guests to bless the Heavenly source of the food.
+If they refused, he told them that they would have to pay 10 gold coins for bread, ten for wine and ten for hospitality.
 To their amazement for the excessive price he replied that that price corresponded to those delights difficult to find in the desert; then they accepted God and thanked Him.